folio-org/okapi/doc/guide.md

 from somewhere else on the network.
 The solution is to add another parameter to the command line, telling the hostname Okapi should return for itself.

-Stop your Okapi's, and start them again with a command line like this:
+Stop your Okapis, and start them again with a command line like this:
 ```
 java -Dhost=tapas -jar okapi-core/target/okapi-core-fat.jar cluster -cluster-host 10.0.0.2
 ```
 Instead of "tapas", use the name of the machine you are starting on, or even the IP address.
-Again, list the nodes
+Again, list the nodes:

 ```
 curl -w '\n' -D - \